-- Contact with the cut material in sunlight produces a reaction in almost everyone but the degree of symptoms will vary between individuals with children being known to be particularly sensitive. - Victims are unaware of the damage being done as touching the plant is painless. - The cut material or sap on the skin remains active for several hours after cutting. - The highest concentration of furanocoumarin is in the leaves and the lowest in the stems (often the cause of mouth blisters in young children), with the root being intermediate.
+- Contact with the cut material in sunlight produces a reaction in almost everyone but the degree of symptoms will vary between individuals.
+Children are known to be particularly sensitive. - Victims are unaware of the damage being done, as touching the plant is painless and there is no sensation of irritation. - The cut material or sap on the skin remains active for several hours after cutting. - The highest concentration of furanocoumarin is in the leaves and the lowest in the stems with the root being intermediate.

-As a result of the risk to health and the density of stems, stands of Giant Hogweed prevent access, for example to rivers by anglers and for staff needing to undertake river management.
+As a result of the risk to health and the density of stems, stands of giant hogweed present access issues, for example to rivers by anglers and for staff needing to undertake river management.
 In addition to limiting recreation etc., this can have a negative effect on the local economy, e.g. bed and breakfast and associated businesses.

-Giant Hogweed Management Plan
+Giant Hogweed Management Plan:

 The aims of a Giant Hogweed Management Plan should be clearly stated and will usually include killing the existing plants and eradicating the remaining seed bank.
 A number of methods are available to achieve both ends.
-The method(s) chosen depend on a number of factors including the resources available, e.g. staff and money, and the target date for control.
+The method(s) chosen depend on a number of factors, including the resources available, e.g. staff and money, and the target date for control.
 The existing plants can be killed relatively quickly using a herbicide application or by cutting the taproot (see below for further details).
-The seed bank can also be dealt with quickly by excavating and disposing of the affected soil but this is expensive financially and environmentally.
-Using a cheaper approach can be highly effective but would take several years.
+The seed bank can also be dealt with quickly by excavating and disposing of the affected soil, but this is expensive financially and environmentally unfriendly.
+Using a herbicide approach can be highly effective but would take several years.

-Alternative aims for such a Plan could be to prevent an area currently free from Giant Hogweed remaining so or to limit the spread of plant from a known infestation.
+Alternative aims for such a Plan could be to prevent an area currently free from giant hogweed remaining so or to limit the spread of plant from a known infestation.